 The third is that of teaching associate.
 In this position, the student designs and teaches her/his own survey-level course to a class of roughly thirty-five students.
 The student decides which books to assign and what types of assignments and examinations to give.
 Only students who have been admitted to candidacy for the doctorate are eligible for teaching associateships.
-Teaching Associates are assigned a faculty mentor who examines syllabi and assignments and visits classes.
+Teaching Associates are assigned a faculty mentor who examines syllabi and assignments and visits and evaluates classes.
+The faculty mentor writes up an evaluation of the student's teaching which will be discussed with the student and then kept in the student's graduate files.